 Males have the ability to fly to search for a potential mate and have therefore more developed wings.
 Females are generally too heavy and won’t fly, although they can flap their wings and use them to glide.

 Colours and marking

-It is less common but some praying mantis species have colour variation between the male and female.
+Are male and female praying mantis different in colour?
+It is less common but some praying mantis species have colour variations between the male and female.
+If they do it is easy to determine its gender.
 Oftentimes the males are more colourful or have brighter markings than females.
 Those variations in colours between genders only become visible when they reach adulthood.
 However, because there is a natural variation in colours within species, sexing praying mantis using colour doesn’t really work.
 It is better to use the other visual characteristics to determine the gender of your mantis.

 However, that doesn’t mean that there is no difference between males and females.
 Males can be shyer and more ‘wait-and-see’.
 For example, they may be more careful with grabbing food from a tweezer.
 Another behaviour that differs is that males fly when they have the space to do so.

 Now, one behaviour that typically belongs to females is sexual cannibalism — the eating of the partner after mating.
 What is normal with praying mantis, females often eat the male after or even during mating, and when you are unlucky even before mating.
 Now, if you have only one mantis you don’t have to worry.

 Now you have all the knowledge to determine the gender of your praying mantis.
 It is fun when you found a praying mantis in your garden to look at the different visual characteristics and practising the counting of body segments.
 Only that way, you become more experienced in telling if it is a male or female praying mantis.

 But the conclusion remains the same.
 Only with the segment counting method, you can be absolutely sure if your praying mantis is a male or a female.